 Exercising helps in many ways.
 For instance, it improves your physical condition and reduces your weight.

 Also, it acts as a stimulus for your mood.
 With half an hour per day of moderate exercise, you can control anxiety, stress, and depression.

 2. Eat more fruit

-Always having a bowl of fruit is one of the keys for not tempting yourself with carbs or sweets.
+Always having a bowl of fruit is one of the keys for reducing the allure of carbohydrates and sweets.